Francization of Brussels: Middle Ages

 Around the year 1000, the County of Brussels became a part of the Duchy of Brabant (and therefore of the Holy Roman Empire) with Brussels as one of the Duchy's four capitals, along with Leuven, Antwerp, and 's-Hertogenbosch.
 Dutch was the sole language of Brussels, as in the other three cities.
 However, not all of Brabant was Dutch-speaking.
 The area south of Brussels, around the town of Nivelles, was a French-speaking area roughly corresponding to the modern province of Walloon Brabant.

-Initially, Latin was used as an official language in Brussels, just like in other parts of Europe.
+Initially, Latin was used as an official language in Brussels, just like in most of Europe.
 From the late 13th century, people began to shift usage to the vernacular.
 This occurrence took place in Brussels and then in other Brabantian cities, which had all eventually transformed by the 16th century.
 Official city orders and proclamations were thenceforth gradually written in Middle Dutch.
 Until the late 18th century, Dutch remained the administrative language of the Brussels area of the Duchy of Brabant.
 As part of the Holy Roman Empire, Brabantian cities enjoyed many freedoms, including choice of language.
 Before 1500, there were almost no French documents in the Brussels city archives.
-By comparison, in the cities in the neighbouring County of Flanders such as Bruges, Ghent, Kortrijk and Ypres the percentage of French documents in city archives fluctuated between 30% and 60%.
+By comparison, in the cities in the neighboring County of Flanders such as Bruges, Ghent, Kortrijk and Ypres the percentage of French documents in city archives fluctuated between 30% and 60%.
 Such a high level of French influence had not yet developed in the Dutch-speaking areas of the Duchy of Brabant, including Brussels.

 After the death of Joanna, Duchess of Brabant, in 1406, the Duchy of Brabant became a part of the Duchy of Burgundy and the use of the French language slowly increased in the region.
 In 1477, Burgundian duke Charles the Bold perished in the Battle of Nancy.
 Through the marriage of his daughter Mary of Burgundy (who was born in Brussels) to Holy Roman Emperor Maximilian I, the Low Countries fell under Habsburg sovereignty.
 Brabant was integrated into this composite state, and Brussels flourished as the capital of the prosperous Burgundian Netherlands, also known as the Seventeen Provinces.
 After the death of Mary in 1482, her son Philip the Handsome succeeded as Duke of Burgundy and Brabant.
 In 1506, he became the king of Castile, and hence the period of the Spanish Netherlands began.